COSC-499-W2025/capstone-project-team-7/logs/individualLogs/VladPetrariu.md

 # Week 8: October 20 - October 26

+This week I focused on integrating Supabase authentication and consent management directly into our command line interface as part of issue #86.
+I extended the existing auth_cli.py to support secure sign-up, log-in, and access-token generation through terminal commands, allowing developers to authenticate and interact with the Supabase backend entirely through the CLI.

+To complement this, I created a new SQL migration script, 04_consent_policies.sql, defining the necessary row-level security (RLS) policies and permission logic for storing and retrieving user consent records in Supabase.
+These policies ensure that only authenticated users can access or modify their own consent data while maintaining strict data isolation between accounts.

+I integrated the authentication flow with the Consent Validation Module, enabling verified users to record and query consent data directly from the terminal.
+This involved implementing structured JSON outputs, token validation methods, and secure environment-based configuration for API credentials.
+I also refined how consent records are linked to authenticated user profiles in the database to ensure consistent cross-module data handling.

+For testing, I ran multiple end-to-end authentication and consent workflows—verifying successful sign-up, log-in, token refresh, and Supabase record persistence across sessions.
+I collaborated with teammates to align schema fields between local and remote consent management systems and confirm the database behavior matched the intended API flow.

+Finally, I reviewed and approved PR #94, which introduced the local PDF parsing and summarization modules.
+I validated the documentation and code quality to ensure alignment with our privacy-first backend architecture.

 <img width="1078" height="632" alt="Screenshot 2025-10-26 at 6 43 19 PM" src="https://github.com/user-attachments/assets/1be119eb-6457-4f09-88e3-8716f2600e58" />